insidae/website/content/29-07-2020/index.md

 It's an old proverb, usually interpreted as meaning **"Different things are appropriate on different occasions"**.
 Variations of the saying have been attributed to Benjamin Franklin and can be found as far back as the Old Testament.

 I couldn't help but imagine what it would mean to take the saying literally.
-Like what if there really **was** a time and a place for everything.
+What if there really **was** a time and a place for everything.
 What would that be like, and how would it work?

 "Who decides the time and place?"